Y1fanHE/ssci2022/README.md

 cd ..
 ```

-You also need to download data files for PSB1 problems
+You also need to download data files for PSB1 problems.

 ```sh
 git clone https://github.com/thelmuth/program-synthesis-benchmark-datasets.git